marp-dev/marp-dev/README.md

 **[[ Details Page ]][details_page1]**

-These projects & code samples contains some projects of my own and the practices that are part of [the Vue course of Maximilian Schwarzmüller on Udemy](https://www.udemy.com/course/vuejs-2-the-complete-guide/).
+These projects & code samples contains some projects of my own and the practices of some courses.